Natural Resources

 Community 1.1

-This is the reference community phase and evolved with grazing by herbivores such as bison and elk and is well suited for grazing by wildlife and livestock.
+This community phase evolved with grazing by herbivores such as bison and elk and is well suited for grazing by wildlife and livestock.
 It can be found on areas that are carefully managed to allow palatable species an opportunity to grow, colonize, and produce annual root stock. .
 Principle dominant plants include: alkali sacaton, alkali wildrye, and alkali cordgrass.
 Grasses of secondary importance include: western wheatgrass, inland saltgrass, and blue grama.
 Key forbs and shrubs include: American licorice, scarlet globemallow, black greasewood and rubber rabbitbrush.
 Secondary shrubs such as fourwing saltbush and Greene’s rabbitbrush are present but not significant.
 Forbs are sparse.
 The reference community phase structural/functional composition is about 70% grasses and grass-likes, 5% forbs, and 25% shrubs.
 This community phase is stable and productive.
 Litter is properly distributed with very little movement off-site and natural plant mortality is low.
 Slick spots (bare exposed areas, high in sodium) are an inherent characteristic occupying less than 3% of the community.
 This is a sustainable plant community in terms of soil stability, watershed function, and biological integrity.

 Resilience management.
 This community phase shows the highest resilience to disturbance.
 A diversity of root systems, cover, and stable soil act as a hedge to drought and disease.